How to Fix Instagram Error “An Unknown Network Error Has Occurred”

 - Go back to time settings and reset to Automatic

-Method 5: Update the app
+Method 7: Update the app

-Many time, the error and many other issues related to the app are fixed in the new/updated version of the app.
+Many times, the error and many other issues related to the app are fixed in the new/updated version of the app.
 So, if the update is available, you should go for it.
 Many of the users have fixed their issues just by updating their apps.

 If there is no update available, then you can uninstall and then reinstall the app.
 It should fix your Error.